jcinis/jcinis/README.md

 - Marketing is the new violence.
 Instead of physical force being used to gain access to your resources, marketing manipulates you towards doing something that is in the benefit of the marketer (whether or not the message or action is good for the consumer).
 - US Politics is a fight that needs to be fought to prevent further slipping towards dystopia, however, the future of human progress will likely not come from projects initiated from within those walls.

-## Contact me if you agree or disagree but would like to collaborate on any of the following
+## Contact me if you want to chat or collaborate on

 - Increasing the bandwidth, quality, and distance of communication
   - Emotional replacement